The central technology underlying MAT is Carafe, a MITRE-built trainable

 behavior in MAT; it must be explicitly disabled using the

 MAT is distributed with a UI which is a novel combination of two

-control the automated steps which the document goes through.
-This UI is
+user to control the automated steps which the document goes

 MAT maintains its annotated documents in its own simple standoff

-(JSON).
-JSON is especially convenient for passing documents back and
+Notation (JSON).
+JSON is especially convenient for passing

-written in Python.
-This includes both the command-line capabilities and
+is written in Python.
+This includes both the command-line

 For its Web frontend, MAT relies on the Yahoo!
 YUI toolkit, a